 EVENTS AT THE CENTRE

-Exhibits and Demonstrations at the Fraser River Discovery Centre
+Exhibits and Demonstrations at the Fraser River Discovery Centre in New Westminster

 The Fraser River Discovery Centre is a place where the public can learn about the Fraser River, its ecosystems and the surrounding environment.
 It’s a great place for young children and their families.

-Located at 788 Quayside Drive in New Westminster, the Discovery Centre operates four days a week during the slower season and seven days a week in the summer (including statutory holidays).
+Located at 788 Quayside Drive in New Westminster, the Discovery Centre operates five days a week during the slower season and seven days a week in the summer (including statutory holidays).
 Its hours of operation are from 10:00 am until 4:00 pm.

 Admission Rates

 How much you pay to get into the Centre depends on your age, whether you’re a student, and if you want a day pass or an annual pass.
-The prices as of January 2024 are listed below.
+The prices as of March, 2025, are listed below.
 (Note: Rates and other details are subject to change.)

-• Adults (19 and over) – $8
+- Adults (19 and over) – $8

-• Seniors or Students (with ID) – $6
+- Seniors or Students (with ID) – $6

-• Children (3 to 12) – $5
+- Children (3 to 12) – $5

-• Infants (0 to 2) – Free!
+- Infants (0 to 2) – Free

 Annual passes also come with a variety of perks, a couple of which are getting into Super Saturdays for free and receiving a 15% discount on products at the Discovery Shop.

-• Adults – $30
+- Adults – $30

-• Seniors and Students (with ID) – $25
+- Seniors and Students (with ID) – $25

-• Families (two adults and four kids) – $52
+- Families (two adults and four kids) – $52

 Quayside Walking Tours